Provingly/luego-application-samples/README.md

 If you need to install Java 21, please download and install it from https://adoptium.net/temurin/releases/?arch=any&version=21&os=any

 ## Generating a Luego application project from scratch (not yet available)
+- copy the empty skeleton zip
+- unzip it

 ```
 mvn exec:java -Dexec.mainClass="builder.Main" -Dexec.args="app generate"
 ```